If you’re deaf or have hearing loss, find out what support can help you in the workplace.

 Support at work

-If you have hearing loss, your employer has a duty to make adjustments so you’re not put at a disadvantage.
+If you are deaf or have hearing loss, your employer has a duty to make adjustments so you’re not put at a disadvantage.
 Find out more about your rights at work and what you are entitled to.

 You can ask your employer for a workplace assessment.
 This is where a specialist visits you at work to assess what simple adjustments, equipment and support you could benefit from.
 They’ll then produce a report containing their recommendations.